1909 Mid Derbyshire by-election: Campaign

 Polling Day was fixed for the 15 July 1909, just 22 days after the death of the previous MP.

 Hancock closely associated himself with Lloyd George's People's Budget.

 During the campaign Hancock agreed that if elected, he would sign the Labour Party constitution.

 The Conservative campaign centred on the Navy and Tariff Reform.

 Result

-Hancock held the seat with a slightly reduced majority;
+Hancock held the seat with a reduced majority;

 Aftermath

 Hancock held the seat at the following General election under his new party label.
 However, along with many other miners MPs, he fell out with the Labour Party and crossed the floor back to the Liberal Party in 1915.